kn0w0n3/EM4095/README.md

 '#define TIMEOUT     7000  //standard timeout for manchester decode'

+change this parameter to adpt at your board clock :
 1000 for arduino mega devices (16mhz)
 about 7000 for esp32 and similar (80mhz)